 She also had five sisters, Růžena, Květoslava (who I am named after), Alexandra, Slávka and Zdenka.

 All of them are gone now and because of our living in the United States, I never really had an opportunity to know any of them very closely.
 I was able to spend some time with Květa, only because she was living in the United States and also with Lexa, who also lived in the United States.
 But I never knew the three that remained behind in then called Czechoslovakia.
-Such is life when you escape your homeland to find freedom in America.
+Such is life when you escape your homeland to find freedom in America as a result of exile.

 My Babička Marie was a beautiful woman and one of the most important people in my life.
 In addition, she carried much of life’s wisdom and taught me many life lessons.